opendatasoft/ods-documentation/content/configure/getting_started/faq/en/article.md

 The OpenDataSoft platform can be used for both public and private data management projects.
 A given platform can even host public and private datasets.
 It is also possible to define the ACL of a records set at dataset level.

-### I used the free trial but could only load CSV and Excel files, are these the only file formats you support?
+### Which file formats are supported by OpenDataSoft?
-OpenDataSoft playground (our free trial version) only supports CSV and Excel files.
-But the full-featured platform supports many more file formats:
+The OpenDataSoft platform natively supports a wide range of data formats:

 * GeoJSON
 * KML